 Over the years we have established a strong customer base and an unyielding marketing setup.
 Our success lies in the strength of our relationship with our customers who have been associated with our Company for a long period.
-Our Sales & Marketing team is headed by Mr. Subhash Gupta who operates under direct supervision of our Director, Mr. Rakesh Shah and the guidance of Mr. Sharad Kothari.
-Through their vast experience and excellent rapport with clients, our Directors play an instrumental role in creating, maintaining and expanding the customer base for our Company.
+Our Sales & Marketing team is headed by Mr. Subhash Gupta who operates under direct supervision of our Directors, Mr. Sharad Kothari and Mr. Rakesh Shah.
+Through their vast experience and excellent rapport with clients, Mr. Sharad Kothari and Mr. Rakesh Shah play instrumental role in creating, maintaining and expanding the customer base for our Company.
 Our reputation of timely delivery and quality of products has helped us retain our clients and is instrumental in expanding our base towards new clients.
 We have developed and are continuously developing a marketing network across various states in India as well as in countries outside India.

-Mr. Rakesh Shah also majorly handles the marketing and customer acquisition for our export customers.
+Marketing for our Domestic Sales are spearheaded by Mr. Sharad Kothari whereas Mr. Rakesh Shah handles the marketing and customer acquisition for our exports.
 Our Company has dedicated marketing managers who market our products based on the customer industry type viz. - Textile Auxiliary Industry, Paper Industry, Paint Industry, Adhesive Industry, Construction Industry and Carpet Industry.